zorinayu/RUBRIC/README.md

-# SMOTE-ADV: Generator-agnostic Adversarial Filtering for Imbalanced Classification
+# RUBRIC: A Unified Benchmark and Adversarial Filtering Toolkit for Imbalanced Classification

+## Why “RUBRIC” and not “SMOTE-ADV”?

+RUBRIC reflects the project’s broadened scope.
+What began as a single method (SMOTE-ADV) has grown into a standardized, extensible benchmark and reference implementation for imbalanced classification.
+The name emphasizes that the repository provides:

+- A unified training/evaluation pipeline and fair baselines
+- A generator-agnostic adversarial filtering add-on (ADV) that works with many oversamplers
+- Reproducible experiments, consistent metrics (ROC-AUC, PR-AUC, F1-Macro), and comparison reports

+SMOTE-ADV remains available inside RUBRIC as the “ADV add-on” to common generators (SMOTE, Borderline-SMOTE, SVM-SMOTE, etc.).
+The rename signals that this repo is now a general rubric for building and comparing imbalanced-learning pipelines, not just one technique.

 ## Overview

-This project implements SMOTE-ADV, a generator-agnostic adversarial filter that improves the quality of synthetic minority samples on top of different oversamplers (SMOTE / Borderline-SMOTE / SVM-SMOTE), and provides fair baselines for comparison:
+This repository provides a compact, reproducible pipeline for imbalanced classification across multiple datasets, with consistent preprocessing, feature mapping, models, augmentation plug-ins, metrics, and reports:

-1. **Up-dimension** via RBF feature mapping (Random Fourier Features)
+1. Up-dimension via RBF feature mapping (Random Fourier Features)
-2. **SVM** classifier with class weighting
+2. Linear SVM classifier with class weighting
-3. **SMOTE-Adv**: SMOTE followed by adversarial filtering using logistic regression discriminator
+3. ADV add-on: adversarial filtering using a logistic regression discriminator
-4. **Multi-dataset Support**: Credit Card Fraud and NSL-KDD Network Intrusion Detection
+4. Multi-dataset support: Credit Card Fraud, NSL-KDD
-5. **Down-dimension** for visualization (UMAP/PCA)
+5. Optional 2D visualization (UMAP/PCA)
-6. **Baselines**: SMOTE, ADASYN, Borderline-SMOTE, SVM-SMOTE (via imbalanced-learn)
+6. Baselines: SMOTE, ADASYN, Borderline-SMOTE, SVM-SMOTE (via imbalanced-learn)

-**Supported Datasets**:
+Supported datasets:
-- **Credit Card Fraud Detection** (284,807 transactions; fraud ≈ 0.172%) - Extreme imbalance
+- Credit Card Fraud Detection (284,807 transactions; fraud ≈ 0.172%) — extreme imbalance
-- **NSL-KDD Network Intrusion Detection** (148,517 connections; attacks ≈ 48.12%) - Balanced
+- NSL-KDD Network Intrusion Detection (148,517 connections; attacks ≈ 48.12%) — roughly balanced

 ---